Chapter 13 Special Topics on Reporting Simulation Results

 tree_title = "Cluster RCT Bias Analysis Tree" )

-The default pruning is based on a cross-fitting evaluation, and our sample size is not too terribly high (just the number of simulation scenarios fit).
-Rerunning the code with a different seed can give a different tree.
-In general, it might be worth forcibly simplifying the tree.
-Trees are built greedily, so forcibly trimming often gives you the big things.
+The default pruning is based on a cross-fitting evaluation, but our sample size is not too terribly high (just the number of simulation scenarios fit) so this is quite unstable.
+Rerunning the code with a different seed will generally give a different tree.
+We find that it is often worth forcibly simplifying the tree.
+Trees are built greedily, so forcibly trimming often leaves you only with the big things.
 For example:

 create_analysis_tree( sres_f,